How to Install and Run Jupylet¶

 To run jupylet first install it by typing the following command in the console:

 pip install jupylet

-If you are using Python 3.8 on Windows you also need to run following command:
+If you are using Python 3.8 or 3.9 on Windows you also need to run following command:

 python -m jupylet postinstall

 Next, to run the example notebooks download the jupylet source code.
 If you have Git installed type the following command:

 git clone https://github.com/nir/jupylet.git